notesofcliff/delve/src/home/doc/user/Ingesting_Data.md

 The utility batches events to improve performance.
 You can configure the batch size and the maximum queue size using the `--batch-size` and `--max-queue-size` arguments, respectively.

 ## Upload a File Directly
-Flashlight allows direct file uploads for data ingestion, facilitating one-time or batch data imports from various file formats.
+Delve allows direct file uploads for data ingestion, facilitating one-time or batch data imports from various file formats.
 The upload interface enables users to select and upload files, which are subsequently processed and ingested into the platform.

 ### Methods of Upload
 Files can be uploaded using the following methods: